riscv-admin/vector/docs/64-bit encoding take 2/README.md

-# A strawman for 64-bit vector encoding
+# A strawman for 64-bit vector encoding - take 2

 ### 32-bit vv-encoding for vector arithmetic instructions (size of field in bits)